Why Beige Walls Work + How To Pick A Shade

 No matter which lighting situation I use it in, it doesn’t have any pink, yellow undertones or green undertones.

-If you want the warmth of beige, but still want very light walls, use this trick.
-When getting your paint mixed, simply ask your paint store to only mix the paint at a 50% (or higher or lower) intensity.
+Want the warmth of beige, but not the intensity?
+Use this trick.
+When getting your paint mixed, simply ask your paint store to mix the paint at a 50% (or higher or lower) intensity.
 Works like a charm!
-By going lighter, you’ll have a room that hints a white, but still retains the warmth of beige.
+By going lighter, you’ll have a room that hints at white, but still retains the warmth of beige.

 - Sherwin Williams: Accessible Beige, Natural Linen